charlie4fun/gfk.github.io/documentation/using/contributing.md

 # Contributing upstream

-#### We encourage participation in open source projects and strive to have as few rules for this as possible, we expect GfK employees to follow common sense on what code and information they contribute - if in doubt, contact the open source team, or talk to your lead.
+#### We encourage participation in open source projects and strive to have as few rules for this as possible, we expect GfK employees to follow common sense on what code and information they contribute - if in doubt, contact the Open Source CoP, or talk to your lead.

 ### Summary

-* We encourage contributions upstream
+* We encourage contributions upstream.
-* Make sure you don't share confidential information
+* Make sure you don't share confidential information.
-* Don't contribute code which gives us an edge over competitors
+* Don't contribute code which gives us an edge over competitors.
-* Only sign [whitelisted CLAs](#whitelisted-clas) - ask the open source team or legal for guidance
+* Only sign [whitelisted CLAs](#whitelisted-clas) - ask the Open Source CoP or legal for guidance.

 ---